bigabdoul/PowerConsole/README.md

 PowerConsole is a .NET Standard project that makes strongly-typed user input collection and validation through a console easier.
 Through the **SmartConsole** class, it enhances the traditional system's Console by encapsulating complex and redundant processing logic, and defining a bunch of utility functions.
-Check it out on Github at https://github.com/bigabdoul/PowerConsole or quickly create a new .NET Core Console application and install the package from NuGet:
+Quickly create a new .NET Core Console application and install the package from
+NuGet:

-`Install-Package PowerConsole -Version 1.0.0`
+`Install-Package PowerConsole`

 ## Why PowerConsole?